In today’s tech-driven economy, data is essential for gaining new insights, making decisions, and building products.

 Common Fallacies With Data

 As you can imagine, digging through all of this data can be quite the challenge.

 Data comes in many different forms and not all of them are easy to analyze.
-As a result, it is tempting to take shortcuts with data, or to try and fit data into our pre-conceived notions of how things ought to be.
+As a result, it is tempting to take shortcuts with data, or to try and fit the incoming data we receive into our pre-conceived notions of how things ought to be.

 15 Common Data Fallacies